The Cop and the Anthem: Cultural references

 In February 1909, less than five years after the story's initial publication, O. Henry's work was adapted to the film Trying to Get Arrested, which was directed by D. W. Griffith, produced by the Biograph Company of New York, and released on April 5, 1909.
 A short film released by Vitagraph Studios in 1917 titled The Cop and the Anthem was directed by and starred Thomas R. Mills.
 The story was also adapted as a segment in the 1952 anthology film O. Henry's Full House directed by Henry Koster, from a screenplay by Lamar Trotti, and starring Charles Laughton, Marilyn Monroe, and David Wayne.

 "The Cop and the Anthem" inspired an episode of The Red Skelton Show on December 21, 1954, with Skelton's "Freddie the Freeloader" character as the protagonist.
 Skelton also did another enactment of this story for his holiday program of December 23, 1958.
-The 1978 animated special The Pink Panther in: A Pink Christmas also borrows part of its plot from the story.
+The 1978 animated special The Pink Panther in: A Pink Christmas also borrows part of its plot from the story towards the special's end where, after many attempts of finding food, Pinky tries to get himself arrested to get a meal in jail.